Course Outline

 Description

 This is a foundation course to develop your knowledge and skills in public health in Australian and global contexts.
-Public health is multidisciplinary and concerned with the protection and promotion of the health and wellbeing of populations.
-You will explore health inequities and inequalities and the range of individual and environmental determinants that influence the health and wellbeing of populations.
-You will apply these concepts to investigate complex public health priorities from an ecological, salutogenic and social justice perspective.
+Public health is multidisciplinary and focusses on creating health equity within and between populations and communities by promoting and protecting health and preventing disease.
+You will explore health inequities and the range of individual and environmental determinants that influence the health and wellbeing of populations in Australian and global contexts.
+You will apply these concepts to investigate complex public health priorities from a holistic, ecological, salutogenic and social justice perspective.

 How will this course be delivered?